sampsyo/dq/README.md

 * Continually running daemon.
 Currently, you have to leave `dq run` running to fetch your files and restart it after your queue finishes.
 There should be a daemon that sits in waiting even if there are currently no files to download.
-* Automatically retry when a download is interrupted.
 * Multiple downloads?
 * Error log.
+* Bounded number of retries.

 About
 -----